Universidad-Cenfotec/quantum-programming-languages-expressiveness/README.md

 This will build the Docker image and start the container in detached mode (-d).

 ## 📊 Running the Metrics
-To generate the metrics (McCabe CC, LOC and Halstead), navigate to the evaluation directory and run the following command on your terminal:
+To generate the metrics (McCabe CC, LOC and Halstead), navigate to the evaluation directory and run the following command on your terminal (Remember to have the virtual environment open):
 ```
 python -m evaluation_metrics.main
 ```